Contrasting Alta Equipment Group (NYSE:ALTG) & Global Industrial (NYSE:GIC)

 |$1.68

-This is a breakdown of recent ratings and target prices for Alta Equipment Group and Global Industrial, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Alta Equipment Group and Global Industrial, as provided by MarketBeat.com.

 |Sell Ratings